csgohacks/master-guide/introduction/cheat-features.md

 * Slide walk - makes your playermodel slide when walking.

 * Auto accept - Automatically accepts when a match is found

+# Private features

+You should know these features despite it might be an impossible task for you to achieve one as a non-coder.

+* Server lagger: Lags the server.

+* Server crasher: Crashes the server.